spectrocloud/librarium/content/docs/00-release-notes.md

 * Palette production clusters can be backed up to object storage of [GCP Buckets](/clusters/cluster-management/backup-restore#configureyourbackupingcpbucket) for convenient restoration.

 **Bug Fixes:**
-* Palette encourages our users to add the `ec2:DeleteNetworkInterface` permissions to detach and delete the network interface for [AWS](/clusters/new-clusters/aws#awscloudaccountpermissions) and [EKS](/clusters/new-clusters/eks) clusters.
+* Palette encourages our users to attach the `ec2:DeleteNetworkInterface` to their AWS Cloud account permissions to detach and delete the network interface for [AWS](/clusters/new-clusters/aws#awscloudaccountpermissions) and [EKS](/clusters/new-clusters/eks) clusters.

 **Packs and Integrations:**